Ashotovich1990/matroshka/README.md

 #### I created this game in 3 days, inspired by an arcade game from my childhood.

 ## RULES
- * if you drop three eggs you lose.
- * to move the doll and the basket
+ ### are simple, if you drop three eggs you lose, and to move the doll and the basket
  * press 'A' on your keyboard
 ![](images/A.png)
  * press 'K' on your keyboard